SAP/karma-ui5/README.md

 # About
 Adapter for UI5.
 This adapter loads UI5 from the specified location and makes it available for the tests to run in karma afterwards.

+**Note: :warning: This document describes the upcoming version 1.0.0, which is not released, yet.
+The current documentation can be found on the [0.x branch](https://github.com/SAP/karma-ui5/tree/0.x#readme).**

 ## Installation
 The easiest way is to add `karma-ui5` as a devDependency in your `package.json`.